Investment loan: Monzi investigates. Find out everything you might need to know with our comprehensive breakdown. Let’s go!

 The qualifying criteria for loans tend to be more complicated and stricter than those applied to other loans (e.g. a regular mortgage).
-Moreover, interest rates on these investment credit products are often higher and you may need to pay a greater deposit upfront in order to be granted the loan.
+Moreover, investment loan rates are often higher and you may need to pay a greater deposit upfront in order to be granted the loan.

 As a result, you will likely need to be in a secure financial position to be approved.
-This may include stable employment, an excellent credit file and owning other assets.
+This may include stable employment, an good credit report and owning other assets.